tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/D1_VECTO-Job-Editor.md

 <div class="declaration">
 Auxiliaries
 :	This group contains input elements to define the engine's load from the auxiliaries.
-In Declaration Mode only the pre-defined auxiliaries are available and their power-demand is also pre-defined, depending on the vehicle category and driving cycle.
+In Declaration Mode only the predefined auxiliaries are available and their power-demand is also predefined, depending on the vehicle category and driving cycle.
-The list contains the pre-defined auxiliaries where the concrete technology for each auxiliary can be configured using the [Auxiliary Dialog](#auxiliary-dialog).
+The list contains the predefined auxiliaries where the concrete technology for each auxiliary can be configured using the [Auxiliary Dialog](#auxiliary-dialog).
 **Double-click** entries to edit with the [Auxiliary Dialog](#auxiliary-dialog).
 No other types of auxiliaries can be used in declaration mode.
 </div>